CrvptiK/AfterDeath/documentation.md

 25/08/2025

 Working
-  -npc and enemy interaction framework
+  - npc and enemy interaction framework

 Currently working on
-  -fixing up title and pause screen interaction again (yay, a new bug was found, i feel like im playing animal crossing) -position adjustment
+  - fixing up title and pause screen interaction again (yay, a new bug was found, i feel like im playing animal crossing)
+  - position adjustment
-  -still working on that inventory
+  - still working on that inventory

 Future topics